 Alcohol is both legal and easy to acquire.
 Thus, it is difficult to see the true dangers which it possesses.
 A person may reach critical levels of intoxication which could lead to a depressed respiratory system or alcohol poisoning, both of which could be fatal.
 Alcoholism is life threatening and users become physically dependent on it, much like a heroin addict become dependent on the opiate.

 What are the signs of alcohol dependence?

-- Slacking on personal and professional responsibilities
+- Slacking off duties and responsibilities both in personal and professional spaces

 - Unsuccessful efforts to quit alcohol

-- Medical complications due to alcohol
+- Medical complications caused by alcohol

 Alcohol withdrawal symptoms:

 Once a person becomes physically dependent on alcohol they will experience sever withdrawal symptoms when trying to stop drinking.
 These withdrawals can be life threatening and treatment should be greatly considered when trying to quit.